Saving money when you're in the market for a new rifle scope starts with taking an in-depth look at additional scope features.

 But to be clear, you can still reduce neck fatigue and prevent slippage due to sweating even with a modified cheek rest that is always better than a poor cheek weld.

-Increase your eye relief until you can see a consistent amount of the eyepiece around the entire sight picture.
+Increase your scope eye relief until you can see a consistent amount of the eyepiece around the entire sight picture.
 This might help you get that good cheek weld and your eye on center.

 Instead, always bring the rifle up to your cheek to provide a consistent cheek weld, improve accuracy, eliminate parallax, and avoid as much neck fatigue as possible.